otivam/tic_tac/README.md

 # hello world!

-I love gamming and this is my first online game.
+I love gaming and this is my first online game.

 You can play here:
 https://codepen.io/otivam/full/zjgYVL/